dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

-This year saw me [delete my entire **Twitter** history](https://github.com/lucahammer/tweetXer) and join a new network called [bluesky](https://bsky.app/profile/dantleech.bsky.social) which I don't use.
+This year saw me [delete my entire **Twitter** history](https://github.com/lucahammer/tweetXer) and join a new network called [Bluesky](https://bsky.app/profile/dantleech.bsky.social) which I don't use.
 In the meantime I've made [883](https://fosstodon.org/@dantleech) shit posts on Mastodon.
+It will be interesting to see what things look like this time next year.

 ## Open Source and Hobby Programming